Fanchengyan/myst-sphinx-gallery/docs/source/user_guide/thumb.rst

 ``first/last`` strategy
 -----------------------

 There may be multiple images are candidates for the gallery thumbnail for an example file.
+For example, if ``alt`` attribute is not set, there are multiple images can be used as the gallery thumbnail.
 If you want to use the ``first/last`` image as the gallery thumbnail, you can specify the strategy in the configuration file.
 The default value is ``first``.

-For example, if you want to use the last image as the gallery thumbnail, you can add the following configuration to the ``conf.py`` file:
+If you want to use the last image as the gallery thumbnail, you can add the following configuration to the ``conf.py`` file:

 .. code-block:: python

-   myst_sphinx_gallery_options = {
+   myst_sphinx_gallery_config = GalleryConfig(
       ...,
-      "thumbnail_strategy": "last",
+      thumbnail_strategy = "last",
-   }
+      )

+.. _code_markdown:

 ``code/markdown`` strategy
 --------------------------